joranmarcy/scrcpy-rust-gui/README.md

-# scrpy-rust GUI
+# scrcpy-rust GUI

 This project is a Rust GUI for launching and controlling scrcpy.
 It uses the `eframe` (egui) framework for the interface.
-You can select a device, set resolution and bit-rate, and launch scrcpy from the app.

 ## Getting Started